learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ```

 We were previously able to go left and right.
-What we've gotten now is the ability to actualy go back up by remembering stuff about the parent nodes and the paths that we didn't visit.
+What we've gotten now is the ability to actually go back up by remembering stuff about the parent nodes and the paths that we didn't visit.
 Here's the `goUp` function:

 ```{.haskell:hs}